IndomieGorengSatu/Mie/README.md

-## Where does batman go to the bathroom?
-The batroom.
+## Last night me and my girlfriend watched three DVDs back to back.
+Luckily I was the one facing the TV.